-Requirements for delivering and registering an FSPCA Preventive Controls Animal Food participant course Use properly descriptive terms for identifying whether your course is face to face live instructor-led or virtual (web-based, live) instructor-led course.
-The requirements FSPCA lead Instructors and their administrators must follow to register and deliver an FSPCA Preventive Controls for Animal Food participant course are outlined in FSPCA Policy 0017 which is located in the FSPCA Lead Instructor Resource Portal at https://ims.ifpti.org.
+Requirements for delivering and registering an FSPCA Preventive Controls Human Food participant course Use properly descriptive terms for identifying whether your course is face to face live instructor-led; virtual (web-based, live) instructor-led; or 100% online, self-paced asynchronous course.
+The requirements FSPCA lead Instructors and their administrators must follow to register and deliver an FSPCA Preventive Controls for Human Food participant course are outlined in FSPCA Policy 0017 which is located in the FSPCA Lead Instructor Resource Portal at https://lms.ifpti.org.
 The policy includes criteria for conducting a virtual (web-based, live) course.
+Criteria for 100% online, self-paced asynchronous courses is outlined in FSPCA Policy 0017.
 Reporting advertising issues If you wish to report advertising that does not comply with these requirements, you may email fspca@iit.edu.
 FSPCA uses a progressive approach to assist the advertiser in correcting any discrepancies such as: - 1.
 A friendly reminder by email - 2.
 A request for correction - 3.
 A warning - 4.
 A suspension of Lead Instructor status (or possibly all Lead Instructors associated with the advertiser) FSPCA embraces the right of due process and has established an appeals policy.